 The search for an alternative to the traditional lawn has been embraced by a variety of homeowners, including younger, first-time homebuyers, environmentalists, and those who are looking for a simpler, more enjoyable lifestyle with less time spent as a weekend warrior.
-In addition, COVID-19 has brought about changes in the priorities that many homeowners hold and allowed them to explore new hobbies like cooking and gardening.

-If you have a large area of land and would like to let part of it return to its natural state, the University of Maryland provides a guide for the long-term return of lawn or pasture to woodland.
 Not ready to forego the traditional lawn?
 Start with your backyard and make it a unique, personal reflection of your aesthetic.
 Here are just a few of the possibilities for a non-lawn landscape.

 Biodiverse landscaping involves the re-introduction of native flora to the home garden, including the replacement of trees and ground coverings with native species.
 This allows native insects, birds, and wildlife to return to your property and promotes healthier ecosystems.
 In addition, native plantings are better able to withstand local weather conditions, meaning less watering and cultivation in order to achieve a beautiful outcome.